OpenEvalProject/evals/manuscripts/elife-88095/v1/manuscript.md

 Figure 4c and d plot the average judged angular declination as a function of physical angular declination.
 The judged angular declinations are similar for targets with smaller angular declinations that were located farther from the observers.
 However, for nearer targets, the judged angular declination for the forward and backward conditions had a small difference with respect to the baseline-stationary condition.
 A similar pattern is also found in Figure 4e.
 Further research, beyond the scope of this paper, is required to investigate this observation.

-## Experiment 4: the allocentric principle is not task specific
+### Experiment 4: the allocentric principle is not task specific

 Previous studies of space perception with stationary observers not undergoing self-motion measured with different response tasks have shown a concordance in finding.
 Specifically, the perceptual effects found were similar between an action-based task (blind walking-gesturing) and a perception-based task (e.g., verbal reports and perceptual matching) (Sinai et al., 1998; Ooi et al., 2001; Wu et al., 2004; Zhou et al., 2013).
 To confirm that this is also true for observers undergoing self-motion, we repeated the vestibular-forward and the baseline-stationary conditions in Experiment 3 and employed the verbal report task, wherein the observer verbally reported the perceived eye-to-target distances in feet or meters.
 We found that verbally reported distances were significantly shorter in the vestibular-forward than the baseline-stationary condition (p < 0.0001, Figure 4e).
 Thus, both the verbal report (Figure 4e) and blind walking-gesturing (Figure 4a) tasks show that forward moving in the dark before seeing the dimly lit target can affect judged target distance.

-## Experiment 5: horizontal/vertical asymmetry in path integration – a bias for the ground surface
+### Experiment 5: horizontal/vertical asymmetry in path integration – a bias for the ground surface

 An assumption underlying the allocentric hypothesis is that adoption of the ground-based spatial coding scheme is fitting for our terrestrial existence, where everyday activities, including navigation, are performed with respect to the horizontal ground surface (Gibson, 1950).
 This dependence on the ground surface, that is, an ecological constraint, predicts when the observer travels on a sloping surface in the dark, the visual system would not be able to simultaneously maintain the intrinsic bias at the home base in the vertical and horizontal directions.
 To investigate this prediction of asymmetric path integration, we tested a new, stepladder condition, where the observer descended a stepladder in the dark (Figure 5a).
 As the self-motion here consisted of both horizontal forward and vertical downward vectors, we predicted the intrinsic bias would be spatially updated in the horizontal but not in the vertical direction.
 This prediction is illustrated in Figure 5a where the horizontal coordinate of the intrinsic bias (blue curve) remains at the home base location on the floor while the vertical coordinate travels along with the observer.
 Thus, upon stepping down from the stepladder and standing on the floor, the observer underestimates the horizontal distance of a dimly lit target.
 We expected that the target underestimation would be similar to that of a horizontal-walking condition (Figure 5b).
 In contrast, if the intrinsic bias is spatially updated in both the horizontal and vertical dimensions, the intrinsic bias would remain at the top of the staircase (orange curve, Figure 5a).
 The perceived target location would then be dramatically different from the predicted horizontal-only-updating strategy (Figure 5b).

 ![Figure 5.](https://cdn.elifesciences.org/articles/88095/elife-88095-fig5-v1.jpg)

 **Figure 5.:** (a) Stepladder condition where the observer descends from the stepladder in the dark.
 If the path-integration process only gauges the horizontally traveled distance, the intrinsic bias would be path integrated in the horizontal but not vertical direction.
 As such, the horizontal coordinate of the intrinsic bias (blue curve) is kept at the home base location on the floor while the vertical coordinate travels along with the observer.
 Thus, upon stepping down from the stepladder and standing on the floor, the observer underestimates the horizontal distance of the target.
 The target underestimation would be similar to that of the horizontal-walking condition depicted in b.
 In contrast, if the path-integration process integrates distance in both the horizontal and vertical directions, the intrinsic bias will remain at the top of the staircase (orange curve).
 The perceived target location will then be dramatically different from that in the horizontal-walking condition. (b) Horizontal-walking condition. (c) The average results of the baseline-stationary, horizontal-walking, and stepladder conditions, respectively, represented by the red circle, green square, and blue triangle symbols (n = 9).
 The judged horizontal distances are significantly shorter in the horizontal-walking condition than in the baseline-stationary conditions.
 The two sets of data points are fitted by the same intrinsic bias profile with a horizontal separation of 1.0 m, which is close to the walked distance (1.06 m) from the home base to the new location in the horizontal-walking condition.
 Of significance, the judged locations in the stepladder condition (blue triangles) are similar to that in the horizontal-walking condition (green squares).
 This confirms that the path-integration process mainly gauges the horizontal (ground) distance traveled. (d) Average judged angular declination as a function of the physical angular declination.
-Error bars represent standard errors of the mean (n=9).Figure 5—source data 1.
+Error bars represent standard errors of the mean (n=9).

 Figure 5c depicts the average judged target locations (n = 9) from the stepladder (blue triangles), horizontal-walking (green square) and baseline-stationary (red circles) conditions (the baseline-stationary condition’s setup was the same as in Figure 3a).
 A comparison between the horizontal-walking and the baseline-stationary conditions reveals the judged horizontal distances were significantly shorter in the horizontal-walking condition (p < 0.001).
 The two sets of data are fitted by the same intrinsic bias profile with a horizontal separation of 1.0 m, which is close to the walked distance (1.06 m) in the horizontal-walking condition.